knowit-finland-javascript-guild/turborepo/README.md

 ## Hands-on 3: using turborepo

+Shut down the `npm run dev` processes that were spun up in the previous step.

-1. Create a file called `turbo.json` at the root level:
+1. Create a file called `turbo.json` at the root level (`./mono`):

 ```json
 {